 Are there ways to tell the difference between the two infections?

-Symptoms on their own aren’t enough to diagnose either infection.
-“It's not all that easy to differentiate between the two based on symptomatic presentations alone," says Dr Nematswerani.
-You need to take into account other risk factors, namely recent travel or known exposure to someone with COVID-19.
+"It's not all that easy to differentiate between flu and COVID-19 illness based on symptoms alone," says Dr Nematswerani.
+"You need to take into account other risk factors, namely recent travel to high-risk areas, or known exposure to someone with COVID-19."

 A healthcare professional is likely to ask questions such as the following when assessing a patient:

 - Has a person with obvious signs and symptoms of infection recently travelled to an area known to be experiencing an outbreak of COVID-19?